bjelke/tubular-bells/README.md

 ## Overall Architecture
 This project was developed in Unity, so a lot of the structure was determined by the editor.
 The TubularBells scene has our  game objects and scripts acting together to run during play.
 ## Important Performance Issues
-Tracking the headset and controllers in the corners of the cave / HTC camera range.
+Poor tracking the headset and controllers in the corners of the cave / HTC camera range can cause disorientation and dizziness in some users.

 Dampening the sound of the chimes is currently not implemented to our satisfaction.
 When you press the dampening button, volume is turned down for the duration that you hold the button.
 It would be more realistic to make the sounds playing at the time of dampening quieter for the rest of the time that they are playing, or to stop them playing altogether by dampening them for long enough.
 Additionally, we would be happier if dampening could be mapped to a gesture instead of a button press, or if there was a way to dampen one chime at a time.
 ## Known Bugs